-Accepting credit cards is convenient for your customers, and gets you paid faster, but as with any financial transaction there are risks thatyou should be aware of.
-Fortunately, observing some simple merchant best practices will go a long way towards ensuring you don't encounter any problems with your card payments.
+Accepting credit cards is convenient for your customers and gets you paid faster, but as with any financial transaction there are risks that you should be aware of.
+Fortunately, observing some simple merchant best practices will go a long way towards ensuring you don't encounter any problems.

 When you pay for goods or services on your credit card, you enjoy certain protections.
 For example, if you buy goods online for delivery and they never arrive, you can ask your credit card company to refund your money.
 Similarly, if your supplier takes a deposit and never completes the service they promised, or if goods or services are not of the quality agreed, your credit card company can get your money back.

 Remember, chargebacks occur when your customer contacts their bank to dispute a payment appearing on their credit card.
-They do this for exactly the same kind of reasons that would cause you to dispute a charge on your account, for example:
+They do this for exactly the same reason that would cause you to dispute a charge on your account.

-- Your customer was not satisfied with your product/service,
+- Your customer is not satisfied with your product/service

 - When setting up your Wave Payments account, ensure you choose a Bank Statement Descriptor that accurately reflects your business.
 If your customer clearly recognizes your business name on your bank statement, they are much less likely to question the transaction.